iredmail/docs/en_US/overview/0-used.components.md

-# Major open source softwares used in iRedMail
+# Major open source software used in iRedMail

 !!! attention